39 Museums in Salvador: Discover the history and culture of Bahia

 Memorial Irmã Dulce em Salvador BA

-Sister Dulce Memorial in Salvador BA
+Sister Dulce Memorial, Salvador BA

 Collection

-Among the objects on display in the memorial are:
+Among the objects on display in the memorial are

 5. Terreiro de Jesus Afro-Brazilian Museum

-Former Faculty of Medicine building
+Former Faculty of Medicine Building

 Museu Afro Brasileiro Terreiro de Jesus